-My main interests are to understand how environmental changes may induce changes in soil organism communities and to assess the consequences of community changes for soil processes.
-More specifically, I am interested to what extent environmental changes affect interactions between soil fauna, microorganisms and plants, and if changed interactions may lead to changes in carbon and nitrogen cycling.
-Most of my current projects are situated in arctic ecosystems, but I have recently been expanding my research into the boreal forest.
+My main interests are to understand how environmental changes may induce changes in soil organism communities and assess the consequences of community changes for soil processes.
+More specifically, I am interested to what extent environmental changes affect interactions between soil fauna, microorganisms and plants, and if changed interactions lead to changes in carbon and nitrogen cycling.
+Most of my current projects are situated in arctic ecosystems, but I am expanding my research into boreal forests as well.

 I try to answer my research questions using different approaches at different scales, e.g. in the laboratory, using mesocosms and small scale field experiments, and by larger-scale field sampling campaigns.
-Recent work includes i) studying the effects of thawing permafrost and changes in frost-induced soil mixing on carbon and nitrogen dynamics, ii) how alterations in (winter)climate and shrub expansion may affect soil invertebrates and their contribution to ecosystem processes and iii) effects of earthworm invasions into the subarctic.
-Also I am involved in a project optimizing sampling strategies for soil microorganisms and the development of molecular methods for assessing soil fauna diversity.
+Recent work includes studying how biotic interactions may alter the fate of soil organic carbon and nitrogen in thawing permafrost and how earthworm invasions may lead to dramatic changes in biogeochemical processes in arctic tundra.

-In my current projects I collaborate with researchers at SLU Uppsala, Umeå University, University of Copenhagen, University of Oulu, VU University Amsterdam, University of Tromsö, University of Greifswald and EPFL (Lausanne).
+In my current projects I collaborate with researchers at Umeå University, VU University Amsterdam, University of Tromsö, University of Greifswald, EPFL (Lausanne), University of Copenhagen and University of Oulu.